MRSEPFL/MRspecLAB/README.md

 --> source code available for other OS.

 The MRspecLAB platform is closely described in this publication: [PUBLICATION](insert link).
-For help please contact us under: antonia.kaiser@epfl.ch, ying.xiaoepfl.ch or lijing.xin@epfl.ch
+For help please contact us under: antonia.kaiser@epfl.ch, ying.xiao@epfl.ch or lijing.xin@epfl.ch

 A detailed user manual can be found in [MANUAL.md](/MANUAL.md).